KU-Solar-Car/CANSkeleton/README.md

 1. Clone the repo.
     1. If you have git in the terminal, run `git clone https://github.com/ku-solar-car/canskeleton.git`.
-    2. Otherwise, click download .zip file.
+    2. Otherwise, click the download code button.
 2. Edit the `canskeleton.ino` file.

 ## Can I rename the .ino file?